And the Beat Goes On (Part 2)

 - Retention and destruction of documents that may indicate antitrust violations

-- Toleration of antitrust violations in pursing new business, greater revenues, customer retention
+- Toleration of antitrust violations in pursuing new business, more significant revenues, customer retention

-- Staff that oversees recruitment and hiring (as an example, in hiring from competitors or others who may share a competitor’s trade secrets).
+- Staff oversees recruitment and hiring (for example, inring from competitors or others who may share a competitor’s trade secrets).

 - Contract bids for possible bid rigging and market allocation